AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 not even modification of the project files.

-For each project in the closure of-interest, the instrumentation generates the alternative sources in the ``gnatcov-instr`` subdirectory of the project's object directory.
+For each project in the closure of-interest, the instrumentation generates the alternative sources in the ``PROJECT-gnatcov-instr`` subdirectory of the project's object directory (replace ``PROJECT`` with the lower cased actual name of the project: e.g. ``mylib-gnatcov-instr`` for ``mylib.gpr``).
 Giving priority to this subdir when it exists is achieved by passing a :cmd-option:`--src-subdirs` switch to :command:`gprbuild`, naming that particular relative subdirectory.

 Then :command:`gprbuild` now supports a :cmd-option:`--implicit-with` option which requests processing every project as if it started with a ``with``